bulatdavletov/Set-Theme-for-All-Components/plan.md

 1. **Initialization**:
    - The plugin can be launched in two ways:
-     - Via menu commands ("Apply Dark Theme to All" or "Apply Light Theme to All")
+     - Via menu commands ("Set Dark Theme to All" or "Set Light Theme to All")
      - Via the normal plugin interface with UI
    - In command mode, it directly applies the specified theme without showing UI
    - In UI mode, it shows a segmented control for theme selection